Oral and Maxillofacial Surgery in Lakewood

 Dr. Todd has a special interest in anesthesia.
 Dr. Todd has served on the AAOMS Committee on Anesthesia and served as its chairman.
 Dr. Todd has helped developing an anesthesia simulation program through his committee responsibilities to help make office anesthesia an even more safe and comfortable experience for patients and providers.

 Several choices of anesthesia are available to eliminate apprehension and to provide greater patient comfort.
-Our office aims to create the best patient experience possible, and has years of expertise, experience and professional service.
+Our office aims to create the best patient experience possible and has years of expertise, experience, and professional service.
 Apprehension regarding oral surgery procedures is normal, and we offer several choices of techniques to eliminate apprehension and to provide great patient comfort.
-Our office allows us to create the best patient experience possible and comfort.
+Our office allows us to create the best, most comfortable patient experience possible.

 - After a consultation, some patients choose a pill to relax them for the upcoming procedure.

 Our staff is well-trained and experienced in providing care for our patients.
-We have four assistants with anesthesia training, two of whom are registered nurses.
+We have four assistants with anesthesia training and two registered nurses.